 The DSH program is a mutually supportive community of student scholars committed to service on the MSMC campus and in the local Newburgh community.
 Service activities vary from semester to semester, and depend upon the interests of the students.

 At the end of each academic year, scholars are presented with a special certificate at a reception hosted for them and their families.
 Upon completion of all four years of the program, Dominican Scholars receive special honor cords that are worn at commencement.

 Membership and Eligibility

-Membership in the DSH program is open to all resident Mount Saint Mary College students.
+Membership in the DSH program is open to all Mount Saint Mary College students.
 Incoming freshman are invited to join the program based upon high school academic record and demonstrated commitment to community service.
 Eligible members are identified after their acceptance to the College and are sent a letter of invitation before the beginning of freshman year.

 Members of the Dominican Scholars of Hope (DSH) are expected to: